How to Care for Your Corn Snake

 A simple 12 hour light cycle is ideal for Corn snakes.
 UV lighting is recommended for snakes, although at this time not considered essential.
 It’s definitely worth considering.

 It is important to provide your snake with fresh water every day.

 Hides and Décor

-The snake will require a few hides in the vivarium so that it can feel secure.
+The snake will require plenty of hides in the vivarium so that it can feel secure.
 By having 3 or more (preferably more) in different areas or the vivarium, the snake will be able to choose the one at the best temperature.
 A humid hide is also recommended, these are hollow hides with a damp moss inside; snakes will often use these when they are shedding their skin.